 A writer as well as a player, Willie's original compositions have been reproduced in a number of magazines, songbooks and textbooks and he has had the pleasure of hearing his songs recorded by other musicians.
 He has composed theme music for four movies, including the award winning documentary, Project Censored.
 Willie is often found in the recording studio as a session musician and producer.
 Recordings featuring his saxophone work include Muévete and Bailando en la muralla by Flor de Caña, Cartagena, with the Geoffrey Hicks Quartet, Besame Mucho, a duo session with Geoffrey Hicks, The Color of Grace and The Colors of Love by Judy Hanlon, and Ben Tousley's recordings Open the Gates and Take My Hand.
 His acoustic guitar playing is featured on all of banjoist Pat Scanlon's recordings, including his newly released double CD, Extremists for Peace.
 Willie's most recent CD as a leader, echoing, features some of the Boston area’s finest jazz musicians.

-For information about booking Willie Sordillo's jazz groups, his duos with Zoë Krone and Jacqueline Schwab, or to receive e-mail announcements of upcoming performances, please e-mail Willie at email@example.com.
+For information about booking Willie Sordillo's jazz groups, his duos with Zoë Krone, Jacqueline Schwab, and Doug Rich, or to receive e-mail announcements of upcoming performances, please e-mail Willie at firstname.lastname@example.org.